seasarorg/dbflute/dbflute/README.txt

  |-LICENSE            // LICENSE file for this project
  |-NOTICE             // NOTICE file for this project
  |-README.txt         // README file for this project

+[Dependencies]
+o ant-1.7.0            // not latest version because of many ant-call's PermGen o commons-compress-1.0 // not latest version because of nest library